“Yowww,” cried The Doctor and jumped back

 Started out to do that once before and got diverted.
 Never did get there.

 Wyn knew how it was with The Doctor, anyway.
 So did her mum.
-She remembered
+Jo had often

-him promising to take her to some place called Metebelis Three and never
+talked of him promising to take her to some place called Metebelis Three

-making it.
-In the end she went to Llanfairfach instead and stayed there.
+and never making it.
+In the end she went to Llanfairfach instead and stayed

 “It’s not happening more often,” Stella told him in